-There are many productivity techniques that can help you maximize your learning in limited time.
+There are many productivity techniques that can help you maximize your learning in a limited time.

 Moreover, many platforms offer bite-sized information for busy people.
 Platforms like Udemy and Coursera have a plethora of courses you can take to upskill at your own pace.

-If you wish to learn from the strongest personalities, platforms like Masterclass are the way to go.
+If you wish to learn from the strongest personalities, platforms like Mindvalley are the way to go.

 Push yourself out of your comfort zone